1newstar/OracleScripts/Docs/sources/RMANCloning.rst

 **Warning:** When cloning between two databases on the same server, the ``nofilenamecheck`` parameter *must* be *omitted*.
-This prevents the clone process from inadvertently overwriting target database files with auxiliary database files - if yo somehow managed to mess up the various ``xxx_file_name_convert`` parameters.
+This prevents the clone process from inadvertently overwriting target database files with auxiliary database files - if you somehow managed to mess up the various ``xxx_file_name_convert`` parameters.

 This parameter *must never* be specified when cloning to the *same* server.